-We extract a \lya\ spectrum by summing all spaxels with S/N $> 1.5$ in the MUSE datacube and fit a double-asymmetric Gaussian function similar to \cite{Mukherjee25}.
-We obtain a total \lya\ flux of $3.97 \times 10^{-18}$ $\mathrm{erg}\, \mathrm{cm}^{-2}\, \mathrm{s}^{-1}$.
-Because of the faintness of the emission, we further implement a Voronoi binning technique to subdivide the halo into regions with reasonable S/N. We perform Voronoi binning on spaxels with S/N > 1.5 in the halo, as shown in the \lya\ NB image.
-This procedure yields 2 Voronoi-binned regions (Fig.~\ref{fig:modeling}) with \lya\ S/N in the range 7.5 - 10.
-We then extract the \lya\ spectra from each Voronoi-binned region by summing the continuum-subtracted datacube across all spaxels.
+We extracted a \lya\ spectrum by summing all spaxels with S/N $> 1.5$ in the MUSE datacube and fitted a double-asymmetric Gaussian function similar to \cite{Mukherjee25}.
+We obtained a total \lya\ flux of $(3.97 \pm 0.31) \times 10^{-18}$ $\mathrm{erg}\, \mathrm{cm}^{-2}\, \mathrm{s}^{-1}$.
+Because of the faintness of the emission, we further implemented a Voronoi binning technique to subdivide the halo into regions with reasonable S/N. We performed Voronoi binning on spaxels with S/N > 1.5 in the halo, as shown in the \lya\ NB image.
+This procedure yielded two Voronoi-binned regions (Fig.~\ref{fig:modelling}) with \lya\ S/N in the range 7.5 - 10.
+We then extracted the \lya\ spectra from each Voronoi-binned region by summing the continuum-subtracted datacube across all spaxels.
 The spectra from both bins exhibit a blue-dominant double- peaked \lya\ profile, indicating gas inflows.
-We measure a blue-to-total flux ratio of $\mathrm{B/T} \sim 0.65$ in both bins.
+We measured a blue-to-total flux ratio of $\mathrm{B/T} \sim 0.65$ in both bins.